emmamackallen/Data-Structures/README.md

 # Data-Structures
-Various projects and assignments I worked on in CS 3460.
+Implementations and demos of various data structures I learned from CS 3460.